dyne/webnomad/README.md

 Using webnomad One can also create static web pages indexing all files into any filesystem directories recursively, making thumbnail previews of images and linking to the originals.
+This feature is **experimental**.

 In order to do so create a file in views with extension `.idx` or `.index`, then fill it in with the needed configurations, for instance a